 Lasers in Cancer Treatment

-Treatment may not be necessary when people are diagnosed with early stage prostate cancer.
+Treatment may not be necessary when people are diagnosed with early-stage prostate cancer.
 However, doctors suggest active monitoring.
-During active monitoring, if test result show that your cancer is progressing, patients can choose treatments such as surgery or radiation bringing with it the risk of long term side effects such as erectile dysfunction or incontinence.
+During active monitoring, if the test result shows that your cancer is progressing, patients can choose treatments such as surgery or radiation, bringing with it the risk of long-term side effects such as erectile dysfunction or incontinence.

-There might be good news on the horizon for early stage prostate cancer patients who do not want to worry that their cancer might some day get severe.
+There might be good news on the horizon for early-stage prostate cancer patients who do not want to worry that their cancer might someday get severe.
 Researchers in the UK have announced a new laser therapy treatment that can kill tumor cells without removing or destroying the prostate.
 Called Vascular-Targeted Photodynamic therapy (VTP), the new treatment is given by injecting a light-sensitive drug, called WST11, into the bloodstream of the cancer patient using fiber lasers that are inserted into the prostate gland.
 The laser then activates the drug to destroy the tumor tissue.
-It has been reported that this new therapy decreased the duration of side effects, with most cases getting resolved within three months and no side effects after 2 years.
+It has been reported that this new therapy decreased the duration of side effects, with most cases getting resolved within three months and no side effects after two years.

-The treatment is currently under review by the European Medicines Agency.
+The Prostate Cancer Laser Treatment is currently under review by the European Medicines Agency.
 Hence, it will take some time before it is available to the larger population.